rodrijl/meli-app/README.md

 In order to search and create products you need the server running.
 More info here:https://github.com/rodrijl/meli-app-server.

-Also you can see a deploy here : http://mindswood.xyz/
+Also you can see a deploy here : http://mindswood.xyz/ (Here you can search with the words : 'funda', 'macbook', 'iphone')